Toyama70/Push_swap/README.md

 rrb : reverse rotate b - shift down all elements of stack b by 1.
 The last element becomes the first one.

 rrr : rra and rrb at the same time.

+# Room for improvement

+We had to be able to sort efficiently up to 500 integers which my program does.
+But above 700 a slower algorithm handles the sorting.

+Due to the school rules, I had to deport some pieces of functions in other files, those are "Savespace, sizelimit and sizelimit2".
+I find this counterintuitive and there is room for improvement.